-Now the teacher of God has only one course to follow.
-He must use his reason to tell himself that he has given the problem to One Who cannot fail, and must recognize that his own uncertainty is not love but fear, and therefore hate.
+Now the teacher of God has only one course of action to follow: He must use his reason to tell himself that he has given the problem to One Who cannot fail, and recognize that his own uncertainty is not love but fear, and therefore hate.
 His position has thus become untenable, for he is offering hate to one to whom he offered love.
 This is impossible.
 Having offered love, only love can be received.
-(M-7.2:4-8)
+(M-7.2:4-7)

 This self-doubt is a crippling aspect of the healing endeavor, and of any endeavor.
 It seems so sincere and so realistic.
 It seems like an honest grappling with our actual inadequacies.
 Or it just may seem like an obsessive mental habit that we cannot stop.
 Section 7 concludes by taking the mask off this habit and exposing it for what it is.
 It makes two points.
 First, self-doubt means we are relying upon our false self, rather than on the true Healer within:

-The real basis for doubt about the outcome of any problem that has been given to God’s Teacher for resolution is always self doubt.
-And that necessarily implies that trust has been placed in an illusory self, for only such a self can be doubted.
+The real basis for doubt about the outcome of any problem that has been given to God’s Teacher for resolution is always self-doubt.
+And that necessarily implies that trust has been placed in an illusory self, for only such a “self” can be doubted.
 This illusion can take many forms.
 Perhaps there is a fear of weakness and vulnerability.
-Perhaps there is a fear of failure and shame associated with a sense of inadequacy.
+Perhaps there is fear of failure, and shame associated with a sense of inadequacy.
 Perhaps there is a guilty embarrassment stemming from false humility.
 The form of the mistake is not important.
 What is important is only the recognition of a mistake as a mistake.
 (M-7.5)

 The second point is that this self-doubt is a kind of narcissism.
 It is absorbed with the self at the expense of real care and concern for the patient: